Spark-Liang/NoteBook/LOMA/290/ch03 - Legal and Compliance.md

   - **arbitration** : the process with third party, known as **arbitrator**, to evaluate the fact

 ###### Compliance Department

 **typical compliance activities**

-- disseminationg regulatory information to employee
+- disseminating regulatory information to employee

 - overseeing the licensing and conduct of financial professional